MirzaMuhammadBaig/Parking-DAPP/hardhat/README.md

 ### Deploying contract to testnet

 > Fill .env file with required variables (you only need to fill either private key or mnemonic).
-For example check `.env.example`.
+For example check `.env.example`. and you can directly this because I have directly add the values in hardhat.config.js.

 Deploy to goerli